microsoft/pxt-microbit/docs/reference/led/set-display-mode.md

 # Set Display Mode

-Sets the display mode to either black and white and greyscale for rendering [LEDs](/device/screen).
+Sets the display mode to either black and white or greyscale for rendering [LEDs](/device/screen).

 ```sig
 led.setDisplayMode(DisplayMode.Greyscale)